Resources Related to General Support for Older Adults and their Families

 Call (780) 454-8888 (long distance outside of Edmonton)

-If you are a senior whose is experiencing abuse, or suspect that a senior you know is being abuse, you can call the Senior Abuse Helpline.
+If you are an older adult who is experiencing abuse, or suspect that an older adult you know is being abuse, you can call the Senior Abuse Helpline.
 This supportive listening line, are open 24 hours a day, 7 days a week, with highly trained and responsive listeners who provide support, referrals and crisis intervention.

 The purpose of this site is to provide the information or links to information that consumers need to make informed and responsible choices.